Clinic in the Netherlands Addresses Teen Gaming Addictions

 Prevalence of Teen Gaming Addictions

 Video game addiction statistics from recent years have shed some light on how prevalent this issue is.
 It’s not just video games, either.
 Other screen-based addictions such as Netflix, social media and pornography addictions are becoming increasingly common as well.
-According to the Yes We Can clinic, around 10 to 15% of gamers have signs that would meet the World Health Organization’s criteria for addiction.
+Around 10 to 15% of gamers have signs that would meet the World Health Organization’s criteria for addiction.

 An estimated 8.5% of children who play games in the U.S. are addicted, and that tends to hold true across the world.
 Nearly 1 in 10 gamers according to a Harris Poll of American young people could be pathological players, meaning gaming causes family, social, school or psychological damage.
 A pathological gamer on average plays around 24 hours of video games a week, which is around twice as much as gamers not considered pathological.